openxc/vi-firmware/docs/config/write-examples.rst

 Becuase of the way string escaping works from the command prompt, you have to add escaped ``\"`` characters so the tool knows you want to send a string.

-Translated, Transformed Written Signal
+Named, Transformed Written Signal
 =======================================

-We want to write the same signal as :ref:`translated-write` but round any values below 100 down to 0 before sending (similar to the read-only example :ref:`custom-transformed`).
+We want to write the same signal as :ref:`simple-write` but round any values below 100 down to 0 before sending (similar to the read-only example :ref:`custom-transformed`).